trinhlehainam/Isekaijitaku/ansible/services/forgejo-rootless/README.md

 ### Implementation Details

-The Ansible role:
+The Ansible role implements a structured approach to admin user creation:

 1. Sets `INSTALL_LOCK: true` in the Forgejo configuration when admin variables are defined
-2. After service startup, checks if the admin user exists
+2. During the post-deployment phase, checks if the admin user exists using Forgejo CLI
 3. Creates the admin user automatically if not already present
-4. Verifies successful user creation
+4. Verifies successful user creation with explicit success criteria
+5. Fails with clear error messages if admin user creation encounters problems

 This eliminates the need for manual configuration through the web UI and allows for fully automated deployments.